psychospace/psychospace.info/Bullion/Tarnation/Tarnation.md

 ---
+aliases:
+  - Gehenna
-aliases: Gehenna, Jackland
+  - Jackland
+tags:
-tags: remnant/flipside
+  - remnant/flipside
+  - has_glossary_entry
 ---
 The [[Flipside]] of the [[Remnant]] of [[Bullion]], called **Tarnation**, **Jackland**, or **Blackjack**, and known outside of [[Shindani]] as **Gehena**, is an alien plane full of animosity and lawlessness.
 All attempts to settle it have failed due to its equally alien native species.
 Exile to Jackland is seen as a death sentence.